 English language requirements

-If your first language is not English, and you have not attained GCSE English at grade 4 or above, then you must pass an approved test before you apply.
+If your first language is not English, you are required to sit an IELTS test before you apply.

 Flexible admissions policy